skip to main content

 To request a bin replacement or repair, contact the Waste Hotline on 1800 079 390.
 The Waste Hotline is open Monday to Friday, 8.30am - 5.00pm.
 You can also use Log it/Fix it to place a “Household bin - broken/damaged” or “Household bin - stolen” request.

-Broken and stolen bins are replaced and repaired without additional charges to strata or residents.
-These services are generally completed within 3-5 business days.
+Broken and stolen bins are replaced and repaired without charge.
+These services are usually completed within 1-5 business days.

-Council systematically reviews the number of bins at all properties within Georges River Council LGA.
-Council reserves the right to remove any authorised waste bins without notice, if the number of bins exceeds the limit of 120L of general waste and 120L of recycling waste per unit per week.
+Council reviews the number of bins at all properties within the LGA.
+Council reserves the right to remove any authorised waste bins without notice, if the number of bins exceeds the limit of 120L of general waste and 120L of recycling per unit per week.

 • Bin allocation and additional bins

-Standard bin allocation for all properties in Georges River Council is based on the limit of 120L of general waste and 120L of recycling waste per unit per week.
-Council currently does not offer any additional garbage (red) and recycling (yellow) bins over the standard allocation for multi-unit developments.
+The standard bin allocation is based on a limit of 120L of general waste and 120L of recycling waste per unit per week.
+Council does not offer extra bins for multi-unit developments.

-Please note that only Strata Managers, Building Managers or Body Corporate can request a review for multi-unit developments.
+Only Strata Managers, Building Managers or a Body Corporate can request a review.
 Requests from residents or individual unit owners will not be processed.

-To request a WOWB service assessment please e-mail mail@georgesriver.nsw.gov.au.
-The subject line should include your property address and “for Waste Development Officer, WOWB service application”.
+To request a WOWB service assessment, please e-mail mail@georgesriver.nsw.gov.au.
+The subject line should include your property address and “Attention Waste Development Officer, WOWB service application”.

-Only Strata Managers, Building Managers or Body Corporate can request WOWB service for multi-unit developments, requests from residents or unit owners cannot be processed.
+Only Strata Managers, Building Managers or a Body Corporate can request a WOWB service.

-Before submitting a WOWB request, please make sure the property complies with the following requirements:
+The safety of Council’s contractors is paramount.
+Before submitting a WOWB request, please ensure the property has:

-• Adequate lighting in the bin storage area and on the paths of bin relocation: WOWB services can be provided in the early hours of the morning often with insufficient natural light.
-As part of the work health and safety policy, it is important to make sure that staff always operate with sufficient lighting.
-Council recommends sensor lighting be installed in the bin storage area and on the path of bin travel.
+• Adequate lighting in the bin storage area and on the paths to the kerbside.
+Council recommends sensor lighting in the bin storage area and on the paths.

-• Adequate access to the bin storage area: The bin storage area must be on the ground floor and be easily accessible.
-The bin storage area must be located within 15 meters of the waste collection point.
-The path of travel must be level and on an impervious surface.
-If the path of bin relocation has a significant slope, WOWB services will not be approved.
+• Easy access.
+The bin storage area must be on the ground floor and within 15 meters of the waste collection point.
+The path must be level and an impervious surface.

 • On-property waste collection service

-Council may be able to provide on-site collection services for certain developments.
-Developments must satisfy collection vehicle access requirements and enable a council-contracted waste collection vehicle to stand on-site and service both bins and bulky waste.
+Council may provide on-site collection services for certain developments.
+These properties must meet certain collection vehicle access requirements.
+They must allow a council-contracted waste collection vehicle to stand on-site and service bins and bulky waste.

-• Turntable access and operation to enable access to the site by a Council waste collection vehicle with rear bin loading.
+• Turntable access and operation to enable access by a collection vehicle with rear bin loading.

-• Waste Loading Zone access and operation enables access to the site by a Council waste collection vehicle with rear bin loading.
+• Waste Loading Zone access and operation to enable access by a collection vehicle with rear bin loading.

-On-site collection must cater for the following waste rear loader vehicle specifications (larger than standard MRV):
+On-site collection must cater for the following waste rear loader vehicle specifications.
+Note these are for vehicles larger than a standard 8.8-metre-long ‘medium rigid vehicle’ (MRV) from AS2890.2-2018.

 • Length: 10.5 meters.